 Today’s efficient shower heads will save you money on your water bill.
 The average shower only uses 20 gallons compared to the average bath’s 30.
 This is a bonus for your wallet and it also makes your property more competitive in the resale market.
 Energy efficiency is a top priority for today’s homebuyers.

 What’s Your Budget?

 According to HomeAdvisor, the average cost to install a tub is $3,000, while it’s an average of $6,000 to build a walk-in shower.
 Don’t let the price tag of a walk-in deter you.
-This style is trending in every region and surveys show that 65% of homeowners want showers in their home.
-In fact, bathroom remodels can increase resale value by 20%.
+This style is trending in every region and surveys show that 65 percent of homeowners want showers in their homes.
+In fact, bathroom remodels can increase resale value by 20 percent.

 If a walk-in doesn’t fit your budget, a standard shower stall might be the next best thing.
 They average $3,500 to install.
 If you’re leaning toward a tub and you have more room in your budget and bathroom, look into whirlpool and air-jet versions.

 Swapping one tub for another is a relatively simple project unless your new one is larger or more complex.
 Replacement should only cost $500 to $1,100.
 Converting from one style to another, however, is where things get hairy.
 The cost to convert averages $200 to $5,000.

 Knowing the costs and benefits of each style can help you make an informed decision.
 The choice goes beyond your own taste and impacts resale value, energy efficiency, and family living.
 Consider how much space you’re working with, who will use it and how much you want to invest and hopefully the right choice will be clear.